Sagebox/Sagebox-rs/README.md

 This approach can make programming more enjoyable by enabling more freeform, exploratory or ad-hoc-style coding, allowing you to concentrate more on the code you want to write rather than the interface code just to have a button, slider, color selector, or whatever else is needed.

-## Sagebox in a Nutshell — Three Short Examples
+## Sagebox in a Nutshell — Scaleable Functions in Three Short Examples

 Each example builds naturally on the last — from a simple window to real, usable tools.